Stadt Huys Site

-The Stadt Huys (an old Dutch spelling, meaning city hall) was the first city hall in New York City, New York.
-It was built in 1642 by the Dutch, when the settlement was named New Amsterdam.
+The Stadt Huys (an old Dutch spelling, meaning city hall) was the first city hall in New York City, in what is now the United States.
+It was built in 1642 for New Amsterdam, the capital of the Dutch colonial settlement of New Netherland.
 The building was used until 1697, when the structure was no longer deemed safe for occupants.
 The structure was located at present 71 Pearl Street (now demolished) in the modern-day Financial District of Lower Manhattan.

 The Stadt Huys block archaeology project took place in 1979–1980 and was New York City's first large-scale archaeological excavation.
 At the time, it was one of the most expensive and most productive projects of urban archeology undertaken in an American city.
 Many logistical procedures for urban archaeology had to be developed as the project evolved.
 Most of these procedures have become a model for performing large-scale excavations in the city.

 History

 The Stadt Huys site consisted of land on three blocks, defined by Pearl Street, Broad Street and South William Street, and extended to the east across Coenties Alley when it was Dutch New Amsterdam.

 In 1642, the Dutch West India Company built a typical 17th-century Dutch–style building, used as a city tavern (basically a communal meetingplace) named Stadt Herbergh.
 In 1653 the structure was converted into a city hall.
 As one of the largest public buildings in the city, the Stadt Huys became the center of governmental and political life in the colony of New Amsterdam and continued functioning as such after the British conquered New Amsterdam in 1664.
 The Stadt Huys stopped functioning as the city hall in 1697 when its structure was deemed unsafe.
 It stood for another two years in its unrepaired condition and was razed in 1699.

 The King's House (also known as the Lovelace Tavern) was a bar built in 1670 by New York's second English governor, Francis Lovelace (c.
 1621–1675).
 The King's House was next door to the Stadt Huys and operated until 1706.
 The building's remains were discovered in 1979, during construction of present-day 85 Broad Street.
 The King's House served as the city hall temporarily from 1697 to 1703, when the new city hall opened at the corner of Wall and Nassau Streets (now the site of Federal Hall).